Where Do Hippos Live? Geographic Distribution Explained

 These places are hot, but there is a certain period when the weather becomes cool.
 It is an exception for the hippos who live in the tropical rainforest, as the cloudburst takes place throughout the year.

-Hippos loves to plunge their body through the whole day underwater.
+Hippos love to plunge their body through the whole day underwater.
 That’s why they prefer shallow water bodies like lakes, rivers, mangrove swamps, etc. Mostly sweet water is preferable to them.
 But sometimes, they also drown in salty water.

 Interestingly, they get up from the water at night and wander around the grassy pasture to feed themselves, which is called the hippo’s lawn.